← Back to Blog

 The Science Behind Kaleidoscope Symmetry

 A kaleidoscope creates symmetry through mirror reflections arranged at precise angles.
-Here is the basic idea behind the effect.
+Here is the basic idea behind the effect — the same principles that produce beautiful kaleidoscope patterns in practice.

 Rotational symmetry When you divide 360° by the number of segments, each slice can repeat around the center.
 This is called rotational symmetry.